Healing The Modern Fatherless Culture

 God Is “Father” And Not “Mother”

 The lack of a true vision of fatherhood is one of the tragedies of today’s culture.
 At the practical level, we live in a fatherless society.
 Fathers are not only many times physically absent from their children, they are also spiritually and morally absent as well.
-In fact, I dare to say that to a large extent the very concept of fatherhood is absent from today’s collective consciousness.
-Perverse and insane “gender” ideology denies the importance of what it means to be a man or woman.
+To a large extent the very concept of fatherhood is absent from today’s collective consciousness.
+Modern “gender” ideology denies the importance of what it means to be a man or woman.
 Concretely speaking, it denies the definition of what it means to be a father or mother.
-Here we concentrate on the meaning of fatherhood through understanding God the Father, especially as the biblical fact that Jesus called God His Father.
+Here we concentrate on the meaning of fatherhood through understanding God the Father.

 There is no better way to heal this fatherlessness than to reclaim the vision of God as Father.
-And Christ is the One who best reveals to us what kind of a Father God is.
+Christ is the One who best reveals to us what kind of a Father God is.
 Jesus is the definitive and complete revelation of God and of the First Person of the Most Holy Trinity.
 And He has revealed that First Person as His Father (see CCC 65).
 That revelation is critical to healing today’s fatherless society.

 Third, God is also called Father of the kings of Israel.
 The prophet Nathan addressed David and through him all the succeeding kings by saying “I will be a father to him and he shall be my son” (2 Sam.
 7:14).
 Finally, in a very special way, God is also called “the Father of the poor, the orphan and the widow, who remain under His loving protection” (CCC 239, see also Psalm 68:5).
 There are scores of biblical references to God, “the Father.”